The Democratic National Committee just made South Carolina its first primary: Here's why - NewsBreak

 Country Living compiled a list of the 17 most romantic hotels around the country.

-SAN JUAN, Puerto Rico (AP) — Three U.S. tourists – one from South Carolina – were stabbed in Puerto Rico early Monday after police said someone told them to stop filming.
-The incident happened in La Perla, a renowned seaside community that is popular with visitors.
-The...
+SAN JUAN, Puerto Rico (AP) — Three U.S. tourists were stabbed in Puerto Rico early Monday after police said someone told them to stop filming in a renowned seaside community known as La Perla that is popular with visitors.
+The confrontation began when one of the tourists, who lives in South Carolina, began filming a […]